Advances in Bosonic Quantum Error Correction with Gottesman-Kitaev-Preskill Codes: Theory, Engineering and Applications: Quantum Engineering with GKP codes

 \subsection{Optical GKP: Proposals and challenges}

 To generate non-Gaussian states---such as GKP states---strong non-linearities are generally required.
 In the previous sections, we saw that, for microwave resonators, coupling a microwave mode to a nearby auxiliary qubit facilitates the necessary non-linearity.
-The situation is a bit more challenging in optics because the non-linearities are produced via third or higher-order photon-photon interactions in a non-linear material which are typically quite weak.
-Though an optical GKP state has yet to be realized in practice, there are several proposals for its generation.
-In what follows, we discuss four different proposals found in the literature for optical GKP state generation; see Figure~\ref{fig:optical_GKP} for an illustration of the setups.
+The situation is a bit more challenging in optics because the non-linearities are produced via third or higher-order photon-photon interactions in a non-linear material which are typically quite weak. \QZ{Recent developments---as evidenced by preliminary work in Ref.~\cite{konno2023propagatingGKP}---reveal initial glimpses of success, however these efforts currently exhibit relatively low fidelity and squeezing around 2.5 dB, below that of other platforms, such as microwave circuits and trapped ions, and what is required for fault-tolerant quantum computing with GKP states.} Therefore, it is imperative to maintain an open-minded approach and investigate various proposals that could facilitate the realization of high-fidelity, highly squeezed GKP states within the optical domain.
+In what follows, we discuss five proposals for optical GKP state generation; see Figure~\ref{fig:optical_GKP} for an illustration.